Skip to content

 What's Next?

-We have reproducible pipelines, flexible configuration, efficient data handling, and persistent results.
+We have reproducible pipelines, flexible configuration, efficient data handling (Chapter 5), and structured metrics tracking (Chapter 6).
 But everything is running on your laptop.
 What about production?

 Next chapter: We'll show how the same pipeline runs anywhere - your laptop, containers, or Kubernetes - without code changes.